sodadata/docs/soda-agent/deploy.md

         database: postgres
     schema: new_york
 ```
-2. Create or edit your local values YAML file to include the values for the envrionment variables you input into the connection configuration.
+2. Create or edit your local values YAML file to include the values for the environment variables you input into the connection configuration.
 Reference the [section above](#deploy-using-a-values-yaml-file) for details.
 ```yaml
 soda:
   apikey: